rdmorganiser/rdmorganiser.github.io/en/Docu_Admins.md

 lang: en
 ---

-# Help / Guide / Documentation for RDMO Manager
+# Help / Guide / Documentation for RDMO Admins

 There are three different roles within RDMO: [User]({{ site.baseurl }}/en/Docu_User), [Manager]({{ site.baseurl }}/en/Docu_Manager) and [Admins]({{ site .baseurl }}/en/Docu_Admins).<br/>
 As a <b>admin</b> you have the option: